 2007 – SMJC adopts a Hebrew name and becomes Beit Haverim.
 Beit Haverim, House of Friends, expresses the true essence of our congregation.

-2008 – Beit Haverim moves to our current home that we share with the Lake Oswego United Church of Christ, leading to collaborative social action activities in our community.
+2008 – Beit Haverim moves to its current home that it shares with the Lake Oswego United Church of Christ, leading to collaborative social action activities in the community.

-2009 – Rabbi Alan Berg joins us as our new Rabbi.
+2009 – Rabbi Alan Berg joins us as Rabbi.

 2012 – Beit Haverim’s first Confirmation Class in many years completes their 2-year course and leads the Confirmation Shabbat Service.

-Over the years we’ve watched our children blossom into adults, secure in their Jewish identity.
-We’ve seen unaffiliated Jews, single members, and families of all types find kindred spirits and make enduring friendships.
-We’ve danced at weddings, rejoiced at namings, celebrated an Bnai Mitzvah, and cried together in times of loss.
-We’ve transcended religious differences and joined hands in interfaith worship.
-We welcome you to join us in our Beit Haverim community.
+Over the years Beit Haverim has watched its children blossom into adults, secure in their Jewish identity.
+It has seen unaffiliated Jews, single members, and families of all types find kindred spirits and make enduring friendships.
+Congregants have danced at weddings, rejoiced at namings, celebrated an Bnai Mitzvah, and cried together in times of loss.
+The community has transcended religious differences and joined hands in interfaith worship.
+Beit Haverim welcomes you to join in the experience of community.